-1. This policy is intended for contingencies in which the University is confronted with a financial shortfall due to circumstances largely out of the control of the University.
-This policy is intended for situations requiring decisive action within a period of about one to six weeks.
-Action over a more extended period is covered in the Policy for Financial Stress (q.v.).

-2. It is incumbent on the University to plan for periods of financial distress.
+- 1. This policy is intended for contingencies in which the University is confronted with a financial shortfall due to circumstances largely out of the control of the University.
+This policy is intended for situations permitting planned action over a period of about one year.
+Financial emergencies requiring decisive action in a matter of weeks is covered in the Policy for a Financial Crisis (q, v). - 2.
+It is incumbent on the University to plan for periods of financial distress.
 The procedures of this policy require some time to be implemented.
-Financial reserves should be set aside and/or a financial contingency plan must be prepared to enable the University to meet financial obligations during the period in which these crisis procedures are carried out.
+Financial reserves should be set aside and/or a financial contingency plan must be prepared to enable the University to meet financial obligations during periods in which this policy is being implemented.